Are the Largest Banks Too Complex for Their Own Good? Welcoming Remarks

-Julie Stackhouse, senior vice president, Banking Supervision and Regulation, welcomes attendees to the Oct.
-5 Dialogue and introduces guest speaker William Emmons, assistant vice president and economist, as well as guest panelists Mary Karr, senior vice president and general counsel, Federal Reserve Bank of St. Louis, and Steven Manzari, senior vice president, Complex Financial Institutions, Federal Reserve Bank of New York.
+Julie Stackhouse, senior vice president, Banking Supervision and Regulation, welcomes attendees and introduces guest speaker William Emmons, assistant vice president and economist, as well as guest panelists Mary Karr, senior vice president and general counsel, Federal Reserve Bank of St. Louis, and Steven Manzari, senior vice president, Complex Financial Institutions, Federal Reserve Bank of New York.

 Julie Stackhouse: Good evening, everyone.
 This is when you were supposed to say, "Good evening, Julie."
 Okay.
 Thank you.
 I especially like the front row.
 You're very, very vocal there.
 Thank you.

 Well, I would like to welcome all of you to the Federal Reserve Bank of St. Louis, both those of you that are here in the room and those that are watching our web streaming tonight remotely.
 I see faces I recognize which is great.
 We are so happy to have you back to our session this fall.

 It seems like just, what was it, four or five years ago, I remember hearing this term sub-prime mortgage.
 And in fact, I think that it was sort of a word of the year for one dictionary company there for a while.
 And no one knew what it was for a long time.
 And then all of a sudden we all know what it is.
 And now it's just sort of part of the nomenclature.

 Well, this year we learned some new terms, or within the last year or so, one of those terms is robo-signing.
 And in case you happened to miss the definition of the term, Bill Emmons is going to cover that.
 In fact, I think we've got a definition maybe in the material that we have for you tonight.
 So that's there.